March 14, 2019 | By: Family to Family Network

 Categories: Family Support, Transition to Adulthood

-I recently found out about a new opportunity.
-I think it is important for parents to always be looking for new experiences for our adult children to explore.
-When a person with a disability finds a job, the family, job counselor, or the employee often think that’s all there is.
-The presumption is that it’s fine as long as they’re happy.
+Still, I think it’s important for parents to always look out for new experiences for their adult children to explore.
+When a person with a disability finds a job, it can be tempting to think everything’s fine as long as they’re happy.
 But what if they’re not?

-What if there is no chance for growth?
-What if the person wants to explore other jobs?
-They may need support and don’t know where to look.
-They may need help understanding what skills they have and what jobs are out there.
-They may also need to learn new skills if they are interested in a different job.
+What if there’s no chance for growth at their current job?
+What if your child wants to explore other jobs?
+Children may need support but don’t know where to look.
+They may need help understanding what skills they have and what jobs are out there, or they may need to learn new skills.

 Categories: Family Support